Hatsunespica/xdsl-smt/README.md

 And in the `outputs/` dir expect to see subfolders for each domain and concrete operation (e.g. `SConstRange_AvgCeilS/`).
 Each of these folders will have the list of files as described above for `KnownBits_And/`.

-## Additional artifact description
+## Additional Artifact Description (Reproducibility)

-### Programibility
+### Programmibility

 #### Adding a new operation

-Let's transformer for a fused multiply add operation, let's assume that our operation does something like this:
+Let's create a transformer for a fused multiply add operation.
+Let's assume that our operation does something like this:

 ```python
 def fma(a: int, b: int) -> int: